endonutriHUPR/AITD_SpatialTranscriptomics/README.md

 ### 4) Re-clustering

 As developed in _reclustering.R_ , we firstly isolated the interesting cluster to 1) separate samples, normalize, dimmensional reduced them and 2) merge, scale and re-integrate them.
 Finally; UMAP, re-clustering and DE and enrichment analysis were performed.

 ## 5) Further analysis of Visium data
 ### Spots deconvolution

 We performed the deconvolution of the spots in HT Visium samples using HRA001684 repository.
+To this aim, we chose cell2location package written in Python.
+Firstly, we transform R dataset to anndata using R package sceasy (_from_seurat_to_anndata_sceasy.R_).
+Then, we followed cell2location pipeline with our samples as in the script _cell2loc_st_ht.py_.

+### Interactome
+For ligand-receptor interaction we used the clusters we got in the analysis of our Visium data to run CellChat in its spatial data modality.
+All the steps are specified in _cellchat_spatial.R_ file.